 Do not use other people’s photographs without permission.
 If you insist on using a photo that doesn’t belong to you, make sure to reference the site and photographer.
 Always give credit where credit is due.

 Your Secret Weapon: Screen Captures, Animated Gifs, and Videos

 Use CloudApp to capture visuals for your presentation.
-Record animated screenshots and anything that you find during your research.
+Take animate screenshots on Mac or Windows, screen recordings and anything that you find during your research.
 Download CloudApp

 5. Define a Color Scheme